 In this Division —

-“exemption” does not include an exemption granted by the Minister.
+exemption does not include an exemption granted by the Minister.

 190. References to CAP

 (1) The Chief Officer must refer an application for an exemption to CAP if the Chief Officer considers that the exemption should have effect in all participating jurisdictions or participating jurisdictions including this State.